dalila-de/breakpointer2/README.md

 # System Requirements

-The Python script *Breakpointer2.py* was tested on MacOS and the Life Science Compute Cluster (LiSC) of the University of Vienna.
+The Python script *Breakpointer2.py* was tested on MacOS and Oracle Linux 9.
 The script itself can be run on a personal computer, but to generate the necessary files, one needs a computing cluster.

+The script was developed under Python3.
 Python packages that are required are Pandas v1.5.2.
-(Team, 2023), Matplotlib v3.6.3.(Hunter, 2007), numpy v1.24.1.
-(Harris et al., 2020), os, and statistics.
+(Team, 2023), Matplotlib v3.6.3.(Hunter, 2007), and numpy v1.24.1.
+(Harris et al., 2020).

 # Installation Guide